tjhunter/dds_py/README.md

 Combining software with data is currently a hard challenge, because existing programming paradigms aim at being universal and are not tuned to the specific challenges of combining data and code within a single product.
-DDS provides the low-level foundations to do that, in the spirit of Karparthy's Software 2.0 directions (TODO: cite). `dds_py` is a software implementation of these ideas
+DDS provides the low-level foundations to do that, in the spirit of Karparthy's Software 2.0 directions. `dds_py` is a software implementation of these ideas.

 Here is the Hello world example (using type annotations for clarity)